 The university is committed to the belief that an education involves more than attending class.
-While the assimilation of information is a central part of the university experience, learning about others, about independence and leadership, and about living in a complex society are equally important.
+While the acquisition of knowledge is a central part of the university experience, learning about others, about independence and leadership, and about living in a complex society are equally important.
 Student Affairs' services and developmental programs reflect this philosophy.